7 Top Pick of The Best Half Helmet

 Safety Standards

-Any half helmet that has been certified by the DOT standard meets the safety criteria for any rider wearing the helmets in public streets.
+Any half helmet that has been certified by the DOT standard meets the safety criteria for any rider wearing the helmet in public streets.

 Design

-The shape of the half helmet depends on the visor or protection shield that is often adjustable depending on the model.
-Now, the size of the product depends on the individual, and each brand has its own specific chart that would classify the measurement of your head.
+The shape of the half helmet depends on the visor or protection shield and is often adjustable depending on the model.
+Now, the size of the product depends on the individual, and each brand has its specific chart that would classify the measurement of your head.

 Usually, the weight of a half helmet is much less than a full-face or modular helmet.
-However, certain half helmets weigh much less than others usually for the purpose of convenience.
+However, certain half-helmets weigh much less than others, usually for convenience.

 Shell Material